Grand Larceny SC: Punishment, Charges, Fines, Jail Time

 - What is the punishment for grand larceny?

-The sentence imposed for a grand larceny conviction could include jail time and/or a fine in the discretion of the judge.
-If jail time is imposed, you could be facing up to 10 years in prison depending upon the value of the stolen goods.
+The penalties for a grand larceny conviction in SC are stiff.
+They can include jail time, probation, and/or a fine in the discretion of the judge.
+If jail time is ordered, you could be facing up to 10 years in prison depending on the value of the stolen goods.

 Restitution may also be ordered if money is due to the victim to be paid back for the stolen items.

 - Who determines the value of the goods?

 The value of the goods is extremely important since it determines which larceny charge you are charged with and how steep the penalties will be.
 The State can put up witnesses and offer testimony about the value of the items.